clia/swagger-generator/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Ask a question about REST Client
+about: Ask a question about Clia Swagger

 ---